Prestigious British independent school North London Collegiate School (NLCS) opened in Dubai in September 2017, the brand’s first in the Middle East.

 North London Collegiate School, London, one hundred and sixty-nine-years-old this year, is consistently ranked in the top five UK schools for both GCSE and IB results.

 The Dubai campus, which opened in September 2017, is the second international campus for NLCS, following NLCS Jeju, in South Korea, which opened in 2011.
-NCLS Dubai offers exclusively the IB programmes of PYP (Primary Years), MYP (Middle Years) and the IB Diploma programme.
+NCLS Dubai offers exclusively, and is now fully accredited with the International Baccalaureate Organisation, the IB programmes of PYP (Primary Years), MYP (Middle Years) and the IB Diploma programme.

 The Dubai school is co-educational, with mixed gender classes throughout.
 The school is initially open for students in pre-Kindergarten through to Grade 10, increasing to Grade 12 by September 2019.
 First MYP exams will be held in 2020, and the first IB Diploma students (a cohort of 14) will take their exams in May 2020.
 This is also the year when the first DSIB school inspection will take place.